Penn Global Nursing Fellowship

 Invitation to Apply/ Benefits to Host Organizations

 Global organizations engaged in health-related work and committed to serving vulnerable populations are invited to submit a project proposal to host a Global Nursing Fellow.
 The host organization will benefit from the assistance of a Penn Nursing graduate with agreed-upon skills and commitment while developing relationships with global leaders in nursing and healthcare.
-The two-step application can be started via this webpage.
+The two-step application can be started by completing the Penn Global Nursing Fellows Host-Site Application: First Step.

 Successful Host Organization Characteristics